jsaikmr/Multiclass-Classification-in-Python/README.md

 # Multinomial-Logistic-Regression-in-Python
-Multinomial Logistic Regression in Python using two approaches
+Multinomial Logistic Regression in Python using two approaches for the below case study.

+1. Tranforming the Numerical features to Log form
+2. Binning the Numerical features to Categories

 Forest Cover Type: